Check Engine Light Testing at O’Reilly Auto Parts in Wauconda, IL

 The Check Engine light on your vehicle can tell you a lot about the health of your engine and alert you to problems that may arise from failing sensors, ignition components, leaks, and more.
-Though your Check Engine light may not tell you exactly what the solution to your problem is every time, having your Check Engine light trouble code scanned at O’Reilly Auto Parts at 620 W Liberty St Ste A, Wauconda, IL, can help point you in the right direction to begin your repairs and continue your diagnosis.
+Though your Check Engine light may not tell you exactly what the solution to your problem is every time, having your Check Engine light trouble code scanned at O’Reilly Auto Parts at 620 W Liberty St, Wauconda, IL, can help point you in the right direction to begin your repairs and continue your diagnosis.

 Your Check Engine light isn’t the only light on your dash that may require immediate attention.
 Your oil pressure, temperature, and brake warning lights may also be indicators that your car is not safe to drive.
 If you are unsure of what one of the warning lights on your dashboard is telling you, we are happy to help.
 Check out our Dashboard Warning Lights page to learn more about what each of these warning lights could mean so you can address the problem before it causes engine damage or an accident